bitSheriff/ShelfSlide/README.md

 #### Adding books

+##### Simple Mode

+If you set the `books.simpleMode` to `True`, then you can simply add books by storing the cover in the `books/media` folder.
+Now all the images in there will be displayed.

+##### Extended Mode

+For a more detailed and advanced mode, you can add books (and metadata) to the `books.json`.
+In there you have to ways to add a cover:

+1. add a URL of an image, which will later get downloaded
+2. add a path to the image in the `media/` folder

+With this method you have the ability to add a _read date_ which can be used for filtering (_only show books read this year_) and sorting.

 ## Contributing

 We welcome contributions from the community to improve ShelfSlide.
 If you'd like to contribute, please follow these guidelines: